BUPT/clubber.ml/docs/_people/linbo0518.md

 toc_icon: "address-card"  # corresponding Font Awesome icon name (without fa prefix)
 ---

-Lin is a third year Master student at BUPT, major in Computer Vision, Deep Learning and Machine Learning
+Leon is currently a third-year master student at Beijing University of Posts and Telecommunications.
+Before coming to BUPT, he obtained his bachelor degree from Nanjing University of Science and Technology.

+Leon's interests are computer vision, deep learning, and machine learning.

 ## Open Source Projects